MicrosoftDocs/power-automate-docs/articles/minit/end-events-filter.md

 ---
 title: End events filter
-description: Learn how to restrict cases according to the property of the event that occurred at the beginning or at the end of the case in minit.
+description: Learn how to restrict cases according to the property of the event that occurred at the beginning or at the end of the case in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm